Performing Trade Studies Using Analyzer and Astrogator

 4. Double-click the DeltaV () to move it to the Analyzer Variables field.

-The Parametric Study Tool runs a Scenario through a sweep of values for some input variable.
-The resulting data can be plotted to view trends.
+The Parametric Study Tool runs a scenario through a sweep of values for some input variable.
+You can plot the resulting data to view trends.

 1. In the Analyzer tool bar, select Parametric Study.